an essay in Natural Philosophy

 I give an example: though not of strong national sentiment, I generally find myself moved by the Armistice services that commemorate the end of the First World War.
 But I see nothing to prevent me believing that the sacrifices of the participants, reluctant or otherwise were stimulated by our continuing reminiscence; that the allegiance the combatants felt was not generated just by their own sense of history, but also by our memory.
 The future is continually informing and stimulating the past.

 The universe of aspiration admits causality, that one thing might act on another, causing an effect.
 But it also suggests another connection between things, where the future form, or the effect, casts a coherence back through time to the constituent parts.
 The ‘fatness’ of the present, the texture of existence as we experience it, is made up of allegiance (of the parts to the whole), and of memory (the radiating effect of the whole backwards in time to all its various parts).
 Our universe stumbles along, continually creating itself through the gateway of the present, projecting itself into a future that it creates from its past experience.
 It is the author of its own story, as told by the myriad voices and mutterings of its countless parts, and we are contained within that story, even as we make our own contribution.
 The solid world that surrounds me is evidence of a vast and convincing narrative, but it is still no more than that, an unfolding story, a feat of stupendous imagination.
 We can only guess at what the bigger picture might contain or mean, because we only catch glimpses from the view point of ourselves.
-Though we know we are part of a society or a culture, we can never experience its whole nature, in the same way that the parts of our own bodies may be sure of their own nature and function, but they can not know what it is like to be a complete animal.
+Though we know we are part of a society or a culture, we can never experience its whole nature, in the same way that the parts of our own bodies may be sure of their own nature and function, but they can not know what it is like to be a complete animal, or fully understand why they do what they do.

-So we find ourselves somewhere within the hierarchy of forms and formal interactions that comprise our universe.
+Anyway, we find ourselves somewhere within the hierarchy of forms and formal interactions that comprise our universe.
 I do not mean to attach relative value to a particular position within this hierarchy, merely to note the structural organisation of the formal universe.
 I have thought that size and distance might be regarded as a by product of the formal hierarchy, in the same way that time may be.
 But it is certainly worth noting the obvious, that small things tend to make up bigger ones.
 All the various scales by which we measure and observe the world may be re-evaluated; volume, temperature, velocity.
 Size itself becomes a function of aspiration, measurable not just by volume but by a thing’s position in its local formal hierarchy.

 Though everything is connected, the sovereignty of each thing must remain intact.
 Each thing is the absolute centre of its own universe, with its own scale of existence.
 Our own universe, which now encompasses the photon and neutrino, up to the edge of the observed heavens around us, which started at the Big Bang, and extends as far into the future as our math can predict, is only the one we can presently allow with the theories at our disposal.
 It has expanded so dramatically in the course of a century; I wonder how it will be in another hundred years?
 As we tire of the limits we currently recognise, will we find new limits, hinted at first by conjecture, to be ratified by observation, as our perceptual tools improve?
-Even within the last thirty years, since I first started thinking of this idea, cosmologists have challenged the Big Bang theory, and there are competing models with various exotic mathematics to support them.
+Even within the last thirty years, since I first started thinking of this idea, cosmologists have challenged the Big Bang theory, and there are competing models with various exotic mathematics and multiplying universes to support them.
 Or perhaps we have reached the zenith of our imagination, and our universe will shrivel and collapse as we enter another dark ages, cocooned by faith and superstition, our appetite exhausted.
 Our human culture responds to its own aspiration, which we can only guess at through the exercise of history.
 But we do have the opportunity, through our own contribution, our ability as story tellers, to help form this future; the allegiance we experience through its radiant effect on us individually guides us, both consciously and unconsciously.
 I believe if we trust in our instincts, rather than just analysis, our response will be healthier and more wholesome.
 We are animals as well as thinking beings, and though rightfully proud of our conscious prowess, it is only one of the many perceptive tools we have at our disposal.
 Nothing is writ in stone!
-We are our own authors!
+We are our own authors, but inspired by the future our stories create.

 For evidence of the dynamic interaction of the present and future, I turn once more to personal experience.